The First the Last Eternity (Till the End): Critical reception

-"The First the Last Eternity (Till the End)" was successful on the charts in Europe, peaking at number two in Belgium (in both Flanders and Wallonia) and the Netherlands.
-It was a top 10 hit also in Austria (number three), Germany (number seven) and Switzerland (number five), as well as on the Eurochart Hot 100, where it made it to number seven.
-Additionally, the single was a top 20 hit in Finland, Scotland and the UK.
-In the latter, it peaked at number 15 in its third week on the UK Singles Chart, on April 9, 1995.
-It also charted on the UK Dance Chart, where it reached number 29, and in Ireland and Iceland, where it was a top 30 hit.

 Music video

 The accompanying music video for "The First the Last Eternity (Till the End)" was directed by Angel and is made like a 1940s film noir, shown as a comic story turning from page to page.
 Singer Summer performs as a femme fatale on the street in New York, outside a cinema, wearing a red dress and black gloves.
 The lyrics are shown in talk bubbles throughout the story.
 The opening and ending of the video shows the singer on the cover of cinema posters outside the cinema.
-It was later published on Snap!'s official YouTube channel in May 2011.
-The video has amassed more than 2,3 million views as of September 2021.
+It was later published on Snap!'s official YouTube channel in 2011, and had generated more than 4,6 million views as of February 2025.